Elon Musk says he will be Twitter CEO | Technology

 Elon Musk says he will be Twitter CEO

+Musk previously changed his Twitter bio to "Chief Twit" in a sign alluding to this move.
+Last week, Musk's takeover of the social media company for $44 billion concluded a months-long saga.

-Billionaire Elon Musk said on Monday he would be the chief executive officer of Twitter, the social media company he recently acquired for $44 billion.
+Billionaire Elon Musk said on Monday in a filing that he will be the chief executive officer of Twitter, the social media company he recently acquired for $44 billion.

-The move comes after Musk, who also runs Tesla and SpaceX, fired Twitter CEO Parag Agrawal and other top company officials last week.
-Musk had also changed his Twitter bio to "Chief Twit" in a sign alluding to this move.
+The move comes after Musk, who also runs Tesla Inc and SpaceX, fired Twitter CEO Parag Agrawal and other top company officials last week.
+Musk previously changed his Twitter bio to "Chief Twit" in a sign alluding to this move.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)